Alerovere/WALIS/docs/index.md

 2. **scripts** This folder stores all the python scripts called by the notebooks.
 3. **Conda_env** In this folder are stored two files: _requirements.txt_ _and WALIS_env.yml_ that can be used to download the python packages required to run the scripts and creating the Conda environment.

+## Jupyter Notebooks in the repository
+### Query and explore data
+This notebook contains scripts that allow querying and extracting data from the "World Atlas of Last Interglacial Shorelines" (WALIS) database.
+The notebook calls scripts contained in the /scripts folder.
+After downloading the database (internet connection required), field headers are renamed, and field values are substituted, following 1:n or n:n relationships.
+The tables composing the database are then saved in CSV, XLSS (multi-sheet), and geoJSON formats.
+The notebook also contains some plotting functions.
+### Export data for ShinyAppp
+This notebook contains the scripts to download the full WALIS database and prepare a CSV file for the R Shiny App hosted [here](https://warmcoasts.shinyapps.io/WALIS_Visualization/).

 ## Other useful resources
 We maintain a repository with the scripts for a [visualization interface](https://github.com/Alerovere/WALIS_Visualization) for WALIS data, coded in R. Field descriptors for the WALIS database are available in a [ReadTheDocs](https://walis-help.readthedocs.io) webpage.